 Artificial intelligence (AI), or automatically-generated analysis and conclusions as an approximation of human thought, has been used for decades in healthcare and already has many applications in health technology.
 In radiology, for example, AI can assist in detecting differences in images that a human eye might miss.
 It is common in guiding surgeries as well.
 As part of telehealth, AI may tell providers when a patient may need care based on patient input.
 Lark AI includes this application, and many others, of AI.

-Smartphones can be used for many aspects of health, and healthcare mobile apps are gaining popularity.
+Smartphones can be used for many aspects of health and digital therapeutics, and healthcare mobile apps are gaining popularity.
 Patients may text message their providers, or opt to receive text messages from providers or as a part of other programs, as in the well-known Text4Baby program from the Department of Health and Human Services that provides pregnant women and new mothers with health information.
 Top healthcare mobile apps among providers may improve workflows, coordinate patient care, assist with patient triage, and, together with wearable monitors or sensors, alert hospital staff to urgent patient situations.

 Smartphone health applications are available for everything from counting steps and logging meals to managing medications and contacting healthcare providers.
 Apps are available for tracking health conditions, educating patients, reminding users to drink more water or take medications, and almost anything else.